Frequently Asked Questions

 Will you consider outgoing seniors?
 I'm graduating in April.

 No, unfortunately we require that students in this program have at least one semester left prior to graduation.

 Can I be considered if I have not yet declared a major, but have been taking physics classes and am strongly considering a physics major?

 Yes, we will consider you.
 We have even admitted non physics/astronomy majors from time to time, when their experience/interests match up well for one of our projects.

 When will we be notified of our acceptance status?

-We will start reviewing applications on Feb 15.
-Our first offers will likely start being made around Feb 18 - Mar 1.
+We will start reviewing applications after application due date.
+Our first offers will likely start being made in late February / early March.
 However, we will continue to make offers until all of our spots are filled, likely filling our last spots towards the end of March.
-We will likely not send out rejection letters until the end of April, just in case we have unanticipated cancellations, but if you haven't heard from us before the end of March, the chances of you being accepted after that time are pretty low.
-At any rate, you are always welcome to contact us to ask what your status is, especially if for example you have another summer opportunity you need to decide about.
+We will likely not send out rejection letters until the end of April, just in case we have unanticipated cancellations, but if you haven't heard from us before the end of March, the chances of you being accepted after that time are low.
+Applicants are welcome to contact us at any time to inquire about their status.